 Being safe in the lab depends on proper training, assessing the hazards of the chemicals, biologicals, and/or hazardous processes in use, and taking appropriate measures to minimize the risk.
 Here are some tools to help you be safer when handling chemicals:

-- Running Overnight reactions: You must obtain prior authorization from your supervisor.
+- You must obtain prior authorization from the laboratory supervisor.

 - Cryogenics & Dry Ice safety (ex: liquid Nitrogen and liquid Helium)

 University of Pennsylvania Office of Environmental Health and Radiation Safety’s website on Cryogen and Dry-Ice Safety